chaochaowong/pocketbase-aws/infra/README.md

-# pocketbase Terraform Module
+# PocketBase Terraform Module

-This directory contains a Terraform module that creates AWS infrastructure to run your pocketbase instance.
+This directory contains a Terraform module that creates AWS infrastructure to run your PocketBase instance.
 This Terraform step
 will:
 - Deploy all resources to the AWS us-west-2 region
 - Create a VPC